Posted By

 Reimbursing your employees for company car business travel

-There’s no taxable profit or Class 1A National Insurance to pay if you stick to or below the AFR/AER for the engine size and fuel type of the company car.
+There’s no taxable profit or Class 1A National Insurance to pay if you stick to or below the advisory fuel and electric rates for the engine size and fuel type of the company car.

 However, if you reimburse more than the AFR/AER, but are unable to document a higher fuel cost per mile, you’ll need to treat any excess as taxable profit and earnings, for which Class 1 National Insurance will be payable.